You are here

 The noted wide bends of the Daugava River between Krāslava and Daugavpils in eastern Latvia are geologically significant and historically fascinating as its both banks are home to such attractions as an old church completely constructed of wood, the Old Believers’ village at Slutišķi and Makrova Castle Mound.
 From atop the ridges at Slutišķi and Ververi, don’t miss the spectacular view of the river gorge and the mound at Vecpils where Dinaburg Castle once proudly stood.

-Boaters are forewarned that travel could be hampered by choppy waves caused by strong headwind.
+Boaters are forewarned that travel could be hampered by choppy waves caused by a strong headwind.

 Southern border river in Zemgale